 TASANEE DURRETT

-Tasanee Durrett is an African American abstract figurative artist whose mixed-media practice explores self-rediscovery and holistic mental, emotional, and spiritual well-being within the Black diaspora.
-Through layered compositions that merge Black figures with flora, abstract forms, and architectural linework, Durrett creates a visual language of Black dine art centered on the convergence of mind, body, and spirit.
+Durrett (b.
+1994) is a Chicago-born architect and abstract figurative artist based in Central Florida.
+Her work is about repair.
+She creates art to rebuild connections where it was not always guaranteed in her life.
+Growing up with fractured family histories, absence, and survival shaped how she sees the world, and her practice comes from the need to reconnect what has been broken.
+Working across mixed-media painting and sculpture, her practice explores identity, lineage, and psychological healing within the Black diaspora.
+Through abstract figurative, mixed-media works, she explores inherited absence and the ongoing work of reconnection.
+Through layered compositions that merge Black figures with flora, abstract forms, and architectural linework, she creates a visual language of Black fine art centered on the convergence of mind, body, and spirit.
 Her work is deeply informed by research into Black psychology and lived experience, including collaborations with health professionals and neuroscientists, with a particular focus on the head and neck as sites of memory, emotion, and psychological refuge.
-Drawing from her Afro-Indigenous heritage, she incorporates natural elements and ancestral patterning to honor lineage, identity, and the ongoing journey toward mental wellness.

 Photography by Black Shell Studios